-In 1996, the bivariate probit results show that the socioeconomic factors associated with higher private health insurances are income, education, job status, job sector, ethnicity, states and lifestyles.
-Compared to the omitted group, individuals with income between RM1,000 and RM 1,999, individuals with a lower level of income (RM 400-RM 699, RM 700-RM 999 and middle income from RM 2,000-RM 3,000) are less likely to purchase private health insurance.
-Furthermore, compared to individuals with secondary education, individuals with tertiary education are also less likely to buy private health insurance.
-This is most likely the case because highly educated individuals have access to generous health subsidies from their employer.
-For example, in the government sector, government employees enjoy free treatment at government clinics and hospitals (Government of Malaysia, 1974).
-In the private sector, top management or executives are subsidised by their employer, especially when they visit panel clinics or panel hospitals.
-Individuals who have no formal education, the professionals, those working in the production sector, the Chinese and smokers are more likely to have private health insurance.
-Individuals with no formal education are more likely to have private health insurance, because they are most likely to be self-employed and not covered by either the government or private employers.
-As such, they need private health insurance more than individuals who have higher educational levels.
-As expected, the unemployed are also less likely to buy private health insurance, whereas professional, technical and production sector workers have a higher probability of purchasing private health insurance.
+In 1996, the bivariate probit results show that socioeconomic factors that are associated with higher private health insurances are income, education, job status, job sector, ethnicity, states and lifestyles.
+Compared to the omitted group, individuals with income between RM1,000 - RM1,999, individuals with lower level of income between RM400 - RM699, RM700 - RM999 and the middle income from RM2,000 - RM3,000 are less likely to purchase private health insurance.
+Furthermore, as compared to individuals with secondary education, individuals with tertiary education are also less likely to buy private health insurance.
+This is most probably because the more highly educated individuals have access to generous health subsidies from their employer.
+For instance, in the government sector, government employees enjoy free treatment at government clinics and hospitals (Government of Malaysia, 1974).
+While in the private sector, top management or executives are also subsidised by their employer especially when they visit panel clinics or panel hospitals.
+Individuals who have no formal education, the professionals, production sector, the Chinese and smokers are more likely to have private health insurance.
+Individuals who have no formal education are more likely to have private health insurance since they are most likely to be self-employed and not covered either by the government or private employers.
+Thus, they need private health insurance more than individuals who have higher educational levels.
+As expected, the unemployed are also less likely to buy private health insurance whereas professional, technical and production sector workers have a higher probability of purchasing private health insurance.

-In 1996, the results also show that demographic indicators such as ethnicity influence the probability of taking up private health insurance.
-The Chinese, for example, are more likely to have private health insurance, whereas individuals who live in less developed regions, such as the East Coast and East Malaysia, are less likely to buy private health insurance compared to individuals living on the West Coast.
-As expected, with the prevalence of risk rating, the present study found that health condition variables have no effects on people's
+In 1996, the results also show that demographic indicators such as ethnicity influence the taking up of private health insurance.
+The Chinese are more likely to have private health insurance while individuals who live in the less developed regions i.e. East Coast and East Malaysia are less likely to buy private health insurance as compared to individuals in the West Coast.
+As expected, because of risk rating this study found that health condition variables have no effects on people decision on buying private health insurance.
+Nevertheless, smoking is found to be positively significant for people to take up health insurance.